evanJensengit/Habit-Tracker-Project/README.md

 Expression: YOrN, Amount\
 Caffeine: Amount

-This primer file is used to prime the program to take in a record.txt that contains things the user wants to track in a file with the similar pattern of the Tracks and TrackMetrics in the primer.txt.
+This primer file is used to "prime" the program to take in "record.txt", that contains "Tracks" (activities and things that user wants to track), file with the similar pattern of the Tracks and TrackMetrics in the primer.txt.
 A Track object is the string to the left of the ":" and the TrackMetric(s) is what is on the right side of the ":"